UCLA–USC rivalry: Football rivalry

 Sanders died suddenly of a heart attack before the 1959 season.
 In 1960 John McKay, the winningest coach is USC football history, took over the struggling USC program.
 Upon the arrival of McKay, USC entered a new golden age in its storied history.
 During McKay's tenure, the Trojans won 8 conference titles, 5 Rose Bowls, produced two Heisman Trophy winners (Mike Garrett and O. J. Simpson) and won three national championships (1962, 1967, and 1972) and shared one (1974).
 Against UCLA, McKay was tough to beat, posting a 10–5–1 record against the Bruins between 1960 and 1975.
+McKay's favorite saying was, "There is nothing worse than losing to UCLA and nothing better than beating Notre Dame."
 Tommy Prothro was the UCLA coach who posted the wins against McKay's teams, and drew more attention to the rivalry.

 For most seasons from the mid-1960s to the end of the 1970s, the two schools were the top powers on the West Coast with USC usually holding the top spot.
 In the 15 Rose Bowls played from 1966 to 1980, USC or UCLA played in 12 of them.
 Even with the rise of Don James' Washington Huskies in the 1980s and early 90s, UCLA or USC still went to the Rose Bowl seven times between 1981 and 1995.
 In the 1990s, UCLA enjoyed an eight-game winning streak against USC.

 The Bruins' unbeaten string ended in 1999 when the Trojans began their longest win streak, 7, against the Bruins, though two of those wins (2004 and 2005) are now vacated, cutting the USC streak to five.
 Pete Carroll was hired by USC in December 2000.
 During Carroll's tenure (2001–2009 seasons), USC was virtually unbeatable against its two most heated rivals, UCLA and Notre Dame.
 The only game that UCLA beat a Pete Carroll-coached team was the 13–9 win in 2006 at the Rose Bowl that kept USC out of the BCS Championship game and allowed the Bruins to keep the record for consecutive wins (8) in the rivalry.